elisamcrae/startup/README.md

 Simon Project Notes: I learned the format of html and how the text will automatically indent after opening a bracket (<main>) and will de-indent when you close it (</main>).
 I also discovered how easy it is to add hyperlinks to a website.
 The commits were good for me to keep track of where I was in the project and why I made certain changes.

 CSS: remember that any defined element can be treated as its own entity!

+CSS rescaling: I am most familiar with CSS Flexbox, but there is also grid and responsive design.
+These are for rescaling a website to fit certain dimensions (like portrait vs landscape on a phone).